 After years of operating your franchise business and growing your franchise territory, your FireMaster® franchise may develop value as a going business concern.
 Your FireMaster® franchise agreement allows a franchisee, in compliance with certain conditions or requirements, to sell, assign or transfer the franchise agreement and territory to a qualified, competent and licensable party who is capable of performing the required fire protection services and successfully operating the franchise business.

-If you are a licensed fire suppression technician and seeking greater opportunities, a FireMaster® service franchise may be right for you.
+If you are a licensed fire suppression technician or mechanically inclined and seeking greater opportunities, a FireMaster® service franchise may be right for you.
 Generally, other than securing appropriate licenses or certifications, all that is required is an appropriate service vehicle and standard tools and equipment for performing the designated services.
 Please see below for how you can obtain further information about a potential FireMaster® franchise opportunity.

 Need More Information?

-For those who are interested, you can learn much more about the FireMaster® Franchise Program and our history and background in our “FireMaster® Franchise Disclosure Document” (“FDD”) which you can obtain by contacting FireMaster®.
+After it is determined that you may be a good fit for the program we may offer to send you our “FireMaster® Franchise Disclosure Document” (“FDD”).
 The FDD is like an investment “prospectus” and describes certain required information about the Company, our officers and managers, our business experience and operations and the nature of the franchise opportunity that is available.
 It also contains discussion of the potential risks involved in investing in such a business and the nature and amount of initial capital or investment that might be required to purchase a franchise and begin operations.

 New franchise opportunities are available in most markets for specific categories of services or products codes.
 We believe opportunities also exist to possibly purchase an existing franchise in many markets.
 Complete the form on the right side of this page to send a request to the local regional franchise relations manager.
 We will then contact you to discuss your situation.

 I am a licensed or certified technician and am seeking employment rather than a franchise.
 Do you have employee technicians?